QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 Create a VM named WindowsNew in [HVM](/doc/hvm/) mode (Xen's current PVH limitations precludes from using PVH).
 This can be done in either of two ways:

-- Using Qube Manager

-   In order to create the new qube, select the command Qube -> New Qube in the Qube Manager:
+- Using Qube Manager: In order to create the new qube, select the command Qube -> New Qube in the Qube Manager:

   - Name: `WindowsNew`, Color: `orange` (for a standalone qubes, `black` for a template)
   - Type: `StandaloneVM (fully persistent)` or `TemplateVM (template home, persistent root)`
   - Template: `(none)`
   - Networking: `sys-firewall (default)`
   - Launch settings after creation: check
   - Click "OK".
     - Settings:
       - Basic:
         - System storage: 60.0+ GB
       - Advanced:
         - Include in memory balancing: uncheck
         - Initial memory: 4096+ MB
         - Kernel: `(none)`
         - Mode: `HVM`
       - Click "Apply".

    After creation, set `qvm-prefs WindowsNew qrexec_timeout 7200` via CLI in a dom0 terminal.